-- 1 The guidance given in these Notes is not mandatory and does not have the force of statutory regulations: nevertheless, it is based on national and international recommendations and represents the advice of the Administration of Radioactive Substances Advisory Committee (ARSAC).
-These Notes can be considered to be a guide to good clinical practice in the UK for nuclear medicine and have been updated from the previous revision. - 2 ARSAC will review these Notes annually.
-Additional information will be provided through guidance notes published on the website.
+- 1 The guidance given in these notes is not mandatory and does not have the force of statutory regulations: nevertheless, it is based on national and international recommendations and represents the advice of the Administration of Radioactive Substances Advisory Committee (ARSAC).
+These notes can be considered to be a guide to good clinical practice in the UK for nuclear medicine and have been updated from the previous revision. - 2 ARSAC will review these notes annually.
+Additional information will be provided through guidance published on the website.
 Notification of changes or updates will be made using the email subscription bulletin.
-To subscribe to receive updates use the following link: https://public.govdelivery.com/accounts/UKHPA/subscriber/new?topic_id=UKHPA_43 - 3 This document is uncontrolled when printed.
-The most up-to-date version of the Notes will be published on the website.
+To subscribe to receive updates use the following link: https://public.govdelivery.com/accounts/UKHPA/subscriber/new?topic_id=UK HPA 43 - 3 This document is uncontrolled when printed.
+The most up-to-date version of the notes is available on the website. - In this, September 2020 version of the notes, there are updates to the information in section 4 - Applying for research authorisation, reflecting the changes to this process following the launch of the online portal for submitting research applications to ARSAC.

-Licensing Requirements of the Ionising Radiation (Medical Exposure) Regulations
+Licensing requirements of the Ionising Radiation (Medical Exposure) Regulations

-- 1.1 Article 28(a) of Basic Safety Standard Directive 20131 requires licensing for the deliberate administration of radioactive substances to persons for the purposes of medical diagnosis, treatment or research. - 1.2 The medical exposure aspects of the BSSD were transposed into the Ionising Radiation (Medical Exposure) Regulations 2017 in Great Britain3 (GB) (IR(ME)R).
-In Northern Ireland these were transposed into the Ionising Radiation (Medical Exposure) Regulations (Northern Ireland) 20184.
-These regulations include the licensing requirements of Article 28(a) relating to medical exposures.
-IR(ME)R repeals the Medicines (Administration of Radioactive Substances) Regulations 19782 (MARS Regulations) which transposed previous requirements.
+- 1.1 Article 28(a) of the EURATOM Basic Safety Standard Directive 2013[1] (BSSD) requires licensing for the deliberate administration of radioactive substances to persons for the purposes of medical diagnosis, treatment or research. - 1.2 The medical exposure aspects of the BSSD were transposed into the Ionising Radiation (Medical Exposure) Regulations 2017 [2] in Great Britain (GB) (IR(ME)R).
+In Northern Ireland these were transposed into the Ionising Radiation (Medical Exposure) Regulations (Northern Ireland) 2018 [3].
+These regulations include the licensing requirements of article 28(a) relating to medical exposures.
+IR(ME)R repeals the Medicines (Administration of Radioactive Substances) Regulations 1978[4] (MARS regulations) which transposed previous requirements.